by Svetlana Cheusheva, updated on

 in this case, the row will only be highlighted if the specified text is found in the first position in the cell.

-For this conditional formatting rule to work correctly, make sure there are no leading spaces in the key column, otherwise you might rack your brain trying to figure out why the formula does not work :) You can use this free tool to find and remove leading and trailing spaces in your worksheets - Trim Spaces add-in for Excel.
+For this conditional formatting rule to work correctly, make sure there are no leading spaces in the key column, otherwise you might rack your brain trying to figure out why the formula does not work :) You can use this free tool to find and remove leading and trailing spaces in your worksheets - Trim Spaces tool for Excel.

 For example, we could create three such rules to shade only the cells in the "Order number" column based on another cell value (values in the Delivery column).